What Is This Rock? Free AI Rock Identifier

 A free AI rock identifier estimates the likely name of a rock or mineral from a photo.
 The query “What Is This Rock?
 Free AI Rock Identifier” usually means you have a found stone, but not enough vocabulary to search by color, texture, or geologic type.

 Lens App is useful because it turns one image into a shortlist of possible matches, then lets you compare visible traits like grain size, crystal shape, banding, and luster.
-Visual identification helps when you have a photo but no name for the subject.
+A rock identifier is useful when you have a snapshot of a stone or mineral but are not sure what to call it.

 For background on how rocks are classified, the U.S. Geological Survey explains major rock and mineral groups.
 In the mobile tool, photos deleted after analysis means no image storage for completed scans.